jsguti323/Housing_Estimator/README.md

 ![image](https://user-images.githubusercontent.com/101474477/185263905-079dabb9-8919-4e8b-839a-b765c45f8799.png)

 Total rooms numbering more than 10,000 comprise only about 1.2% of the total of all rooms.
 Ninety-five percent lie with the range of 6 to 6,000.
 As a result, the data for this feature is very heavily skewed left, and the rough regression against median home values has an R-squared factor infinitely close to zero, and a very high MSE.
-Feature engineering using various approaches could assist in model accuracy.
+Feature engineering using various approaches could assist in model accuracy in addition to scaling.

  </p>
 </details>